hipe/tmx/kiss-rdb-doc/853-filetree-schemas.md

 if the human has to scroll over "many" lines to get to a particular item, we consider that to be in conflict with principle.

-indeed this can be a practical matter too. certain text editors can hit resources limits and fall over or start behaving weirdly
+this can also be a practical matter too. certain text editors can hit resource limits and fall over or start behaving weirdly
 (depending on things like syntax highlighting, or not).

-without knowing anything about "format adapters" yet, nor defining what "items" are, assume that files hold items and that each item takes up one or more lines in the file. now, recall that from [#852] we like our item identifiers to be made up of 5-bit (32 count) digits, which we'll call "native digits".
+without knowing anything about "format adapters" yet, nor defining what "items" are, assume that files hold items and that each item takes up one or more lines in the file. now, recall from [#852] that although our entity identifiers can be of any hypothetical length, each of its digits has a capacity of 5-bits (32 count). we might call these "native digits".

 skipping over some detail for now, we'll synthesize everything by saying that we want to limit the number of items per file to some number that is